-We have granted to the underwriters an option, exercisable not later than 30 days after the date of this prospectus, to purchase up to an aggregate of additional shares of common stock at the public offering price set forth on the cover page of this prospectus less the underwriting discounts and commissions.
-The underwriters may exercise this option only to cover over allotments, if any, made in connection with the sale of common stock offered hereby.
-If the over allotment option is exercised in full, the underwriters will purchase additional common shares from us in approximately the same proportion as shown in the table above.
+Overallotment Option to Purchase Additional Shares.
+We have granted to the underwriters an option to purchase up to additional shares of common stock at the public offering price, less the underwriting discount.
+This option is exercisable for a period of 30 days.
+The underwriters may exercise this option solely for the purpose of covering overallotments, if any, made in connection with the sale of common stock offered hereby.
+To the extent that the underwriters exercise this option, the underwriters will purchase additional shares from us in approximately the same proportion as shown in the table above.